zombocom/rack-timeout/README.markdown

 ### Timing Out Inherently Unsafe

 Raising mid-flight in stateful applications is inherently unsafe.
-A request can be aborted at any moment in the code flow, and the application cam be left in an inconsistent state.
+A request can be aborted at any moment in the code flow, and the application can be left in an inconsistent state.
 There's little way rack-timeout could be aware of ongoing state changes.
 Applications that rely on a set of globals (like class variables) or any other state that lives beyond a single request may find those left in an unexpected/inconsistent state after an aborted request.
 Some cleanup code might not have run, or only half of a set of related changes may have been applied.

 A lot more can go wrong.
 An intricate explanation of the issue by JRuby's Charles Nutter can be found [here][broken-timeout].